jumpinjackie/forge-e33-mod/design/CARDLIST.md

 Reprint of Mirror Gallery?
 It would be the most flavorful, but also quite useless in cube ro commander paper play since there will only ever be 1 copy of anything anyways.

+Reprint of Mirage Mirror?
+Reprint of Mirror of the Forebears?
+Reprint of Mirrorweave?

 > Act 2: Monolith Interior
 > Renoir: If saving you means losing you then so be it.